Elateroides dermestoides: Living habits

 The beetles may be found from the beginning of April to July.
 They live only two to four days.

 The larvae live in the vicinity of broad-leaved trees and coniferous trees, especially beech, oak, birch, fir and pine.
-They feed on the hyphae of the fungus Endomyces hylecoeti, which they scrape up with their spoon-like mandibles.
+They feed on the hyphae of the fungus Alloascoidea hylecoeti, which they scrape up with their spoon-like mandibles.

 Particularly from May to June, the female lays about 100 eggs in groups of 6 to 40 in the bark or the crevices of trees.
 She does this on the shady side of newly felled trees or tree stumps that have not dried out.
 Deposition in living trees is rare, but when it occurs, it greatly damages the tree.
 The female coats her eggs with fungal spores that are stored in a special pouch on the ovipositor.
 After 10 to 14 days, the larvae hatch, which usually occurs in June.
 First, they roll in the fungal spores, coating their bodies with it.
 Then, they bore into the wood and distribute the spores along the walls of the tunnels.
 The tunnels start out small and grow with the growth of the larva.
 The tunnels quickly grow black with the growth of the fungal mycelia, which usually run radially in the stump but sometimes also parallel to the surface and are approximately 30 centimeters long.
 Using the special abdominal extension, the larvae toss sawdust out of the tunnel so that the fungus can grow.
 When they overwinter, they close up the bore hole.
 Typically, the animals pupate after two or three years, occasionally after one year.
 In April, after one or two overwinterings, the larva digs a pupation chamber near a bore hole covered by bark.
 The larva seals off the chamber with some bore dust.
 The adult beetle emerges after 7 days.

 Other information

-Hylecoetus dermestoides is important for the removal of dead wood in forests.
+Elateroides dermestoides is important for the removal of dead wood in forests.
 However, it can be a major source of damage in the timber industry.
 An infestation can be detected by peeling back the bark and noting holes of various sizes bored by the larvae.
 Also, the tunnels are coloured black by Endomyces hylecoeti fungus.
 Infestation can be avoided by promptly removing the wood from the forest and allowing it to dry out.